davidpagnon/Maya-Mocap/README.md

 * :warning: Beware that it only allows you to retrieve 3D points, you won't get analog data with this code.

 ### BVH import
-A free BVH (BioVision Hierarchy) importer by Jeroen Hoolmans can be found [on this repo](https://github.com/jhoolmans/mayaImporterBVH).
+Jeroen Hoolmans wrote an awesome free [BVH (BioVision Hierarchy) importer](https://github.com/jhoolmans/mayaImporterBVH).\
+It is slightly adapted here to be made compatibly with python 3 (Maya 2022 and above).

 ### FBX import
 Instructions for importing FBX files can be found [at this address](https://www.instructables.com/How-To-Use-Mocap-Files-In-Maya-BVH-or-FBX/).